That Golden cup !! How to make Perfect tea??

 A half a cm thick slice of ginger

 Sugar as per taste

 Add water to a saucepan and warm it up.
 Pound ginger on the side and add it to the water just as it is about to start boiling.
-Allow the flavour of ginger to get infused in the boiling water.
-As it starts to get slightly murky, add tea leaves.
+Allow the flavor of ginger to get infused in the boiling water.
+As it starts to get slightly murky, add leaves.
 Turn down the flame so that the steeping can take place comfortably.
 Once the water turns dark enough (as per your liking), add milk.
-If you don’t like a lot of milk in your tea, increase the ratio of water to milk.
+If you don’t like a lot of milk in your teas, increase the ratio of water to milk.
 Add sugar (if required) at the end.
 Allow it to come to a boil.
 Turn down the flame and let the tea simmer.
 Bring to another boil, and turn off the flame.
-Your cup of adrak chai is ready !
+Your cup of adrak chai is ready!

-“Tea is an integral part of of some of our lives.
-There is no single day in our life which starts without a cup of tea.
-So lets take pride in stirring up this elixir of life.
-Hopefully I will eventually learn how to make tea.
+“Tea is an integral part of some of our lives.
+There is no single day in our life that starts without a cup of tea.
+So let’s take pride in stirring up this elixir of life.
+Hopefully, I will eventually learn how to make tea.